 24. Oxalis triangularis

-This houseplant is otherwise known as butterfly plant because the triangular deep purple leaves look like wings in mid-flight.
+This houseplant is otherwise known as butterfly plant or False Shamrock because the triangular deep purple leaves look like wings in mid-flight.
 The foliage is striking which makes up for the long period when the plant’s dainty flowers have not appeared yet.
 When in bloom, the clusters of small purplish-white flowers look striking against the dark-colored foliage.

 Given ample exposure to sunlight, the plant will thrive for years, even decades and is one of the top plants’ beginners can easily grow.
 Butterfly plants require light watering every one to two weeks.
 In summer, the plant may grow dormant indoors and lose its leaves.
 Stop watering until the soil is dry and in a few weeks, new leaves will emerge.

 Phalaenopsis is one of the few house plants that showcases spectacular long-lasting flowers.
 It is also called moth orchid because each one of the cascading flowers looks like a moth with its wings spread open.
 It is often seen in lobbies of hotels and office reception areas and can be quite an expensive plant.

 Like other common types of orchid, moth orchid adapts to the indoor environment well.
 It thrives in dappled or low light areas, so avoid direct light because it will burn the leaves.
 Since it is often grown in airy media like moss and bark, watering can be done once a week.
 After flowering, the plant looks rather dull with only a few wide glossy basal leaves remaining.
 It will take about a year before the plant produces new flowers on its own (3).

 26. Philodendron selloum